-- Deep point blade – the Cricut genuine leather should be able to be cut with this blade on either the Cricut Maker or any of the machines in the Cricut Explore series.
+- Deep point blade – The Cricut genuine leather should be able to be cut with this blade on either the Cricut Maker or any of the machines in the Cricut Explore series.
 I do, however, have trouble with this from time to time.
-I will usually use my Maker and one of the blades below for genuine leather.
+I usually end up using my Maker and one of the blades below for cutting genuine leather.

-- Rotary blade – best for soft, garment leathers and can only be used on the Cricut Maker.
-You can see more about the rotary blade here.
+- Rotary blade – This blade is best for soft, garment leathers and can only be used on the Cricut Maker.
+You can see more about the rotary blade here!

-- Knife blade – this is my favorite blade for cutting all types of genuine leather on the Cricut Maker.
+- Knife blade – This is my favorite blade for cutting all types of genuine leather on the Cricut Maker.
 It will even cut really thick tooling leather!
-This blade opens up so many more options with leather crafts.
-You can see more about the knife blade here.
+This blade opens up, so there are many more options with leather crafts.
+You can learn more about the knife blade here!

-So, will the Cricut cut leather?
-Let’s look at a few tips and tricks so you can cut leather with your Cricut machine.
-After all, I want you to be successful and make all the leather projects with your machine!
+Now that you know the Cricut can cut leather, here are the ins and outs of what each machine can do.
+I’m sharing a few of my insider tips and tricks so you can cut leather with your Cricut machine.
+After all, I want you to be successful and make all the leather projects you want!

 Cutting Leather with Cricut Explore

-Did you know that even the Explore series will cut leather?
-Here are a few tips and tricks for maximum success when cutting both faux and genuine leather with your Cricut machine.
+Did you know that the Explore series will cut leather?
+Here are a few tips and tricks for maximum success when cutting both faux and genuine leather with your Cricut Explore machine.